 - Fully automated: Data should be processed automatically, without requiring human intervention.
 Data may be coming from a manually curated source but VulnIQ itself should not require any manual processing.

-- API first: All data and functionality, including administration and similar functions, should be available via REST APIs
+- API first: All data and functionality, including administration and similar functions, shall be available via REST APIs

 - Scalable: It should be able to scale up and down.

-- No license fees: VulnIQ only uses open source third party components and no additional license is required to run VulnIQ.
+- No additional license costs: VulnIQ only uses open source third party components and no additional license is required to run VulnIQ.

 Components forming the VulnIQ solution can be summarized as :

-- The main database: This is a Mariadb instance.
+- The main database: This is a Mysql instance.
 This is the most critical component as all other services depend on it.

 - Backend: Collects and processes data.
 You can run as many instances as you like.
 Stopping backend processes will not affect end user experience, only the data will not be updated while backend processes are down.